Wage & Hour

 Our team was practicing wage and hour law when there were very few other dedicated practitioners in the field.

-The complexities associated with increased number of wage and hour disputes prompt the need for experienced legal teams to help resolve these often contentious issues.
+The ever increasing number of wage and hour disputes prompts the need for experienced legal teams to help resolve these often contentious issues.
 No longer is wage and hour law the stepchild of the employment law world, involving only small claims from a single worker.
 Now a wage and hour case is more likely to morph into a collective/class action involving the rights of many workers.
 Indeed, wage and hour collective/class actions are the most common form of employment litigation in America today, garnering headlines in the press, and some settlements and judgments of over $100 million.
 Employers are more likely to be sued on a collective/class basis for alleged wage and hour violations than any other form of employment dispute.
-Simply put, almost every employee has a potential wage and hour claim.
+And since wage and hour laws are complex and far-reaching, almost every employer is subject to potential wage and hour claims.

 We provide counsel to employers in the areas impacted by key federal and state wage and hour laws.
 These include, among other laws, the Fair Labor Standards Act (FLSA), the Davis-Bacon Act (DBA), the Service Contract Act (SCA), and state wage laws.
 The primary goal, quite simply, is to avoid or resolve federal and state government investigations and private litigation.